 The underlying income growth assumption in the long term financial plan projections is that Council rates revenue will grow by 0.4% per annum.
-The underlying income growth assumption in the long term financial plan projections is that Council rates revenue will generally grow by 0.4% per annum.
-A lower estimate of 0.2% is provided for 2014/15 as the rate income projections for this year already include the growth in properties for part of the current financial year.
-Expenditure growth will be partially absorbed through economies of scale leaving a 0.3% increase provided for expansion
+Expenditure growth will be partially absorbed through economies of scale leaving a 0.3% increase provided for expansion in delivery of service to new development.